fleek-network/fleek-network-docs/docs/roadmap.md

 - Performance
 - Incentives

-We also intend to **integrate IPFS/Filecoin/Arweave and other storage protocols** to allow direct file-fetching from them through Fleek Network (aside from the network's direct HTTPs capabilities).
+We also intend to **integrate IPFS/Filecoin/Arweave and other storage protocols** to allow direct file-fetching through Fleek Network (aside from the network's direct HTTPS capabilities).

 ## Mainnet